Monster Hunter Rise Dereliction – Complete Guide

 No doubt the skill is becoming immensely popular among the fanbase recently.
 It is also helping speedrunners of the game re-adjust their builds to get faster times on killing monsters with massive values of damage per hit.
 We can only hope the skill becomes a weapon of mass destruction in every other player’s hands too.

 This wraps up our detailed guide on the Dereliction skill of MHR and its in-depth analysis of usage and levels.
-We hope you enjoy using it in the Sunbreak Expansion of Monster Hunter Rise.
-Let us know if we missed anything or if you want to share anything about the skill in the comments box below!

 Next: Best Monster Hunter Rise Mods

-Was this article helpful?
+Did you find this article helpful?

 Thanks!
 Do share your feedback with us. ⚡

-🎮Get up-to-speed gaming updates delivered right to your inbox.
+Get up-to-speed gaming updates delivered right to your inbox.

 We don’t spam!
 Read more in our privacy policy.

 Usama Mehmood is a Games Specialist, and writer on eXputer who's either hunting for the richest loot in Destiny 2 or endlessly playing his favorite games such as Yakuza or Final Fantasy.
-Usama has been gaming for 15+ years during which he has accumulated 3000+ hours on Destiny 1 & 2.
+Usama has been gaming for 15+ years during which he has accumulated 4000+ hours on Destiny 1 & 2.
 His constant adoration for video games has allowed him to pursue eXputer as a platform to showcase his striving talents in writing helpful articles.
 Get familiar with Usama's extensive gaming library on his Steam, PSN, and Xbox profiles.
-Experience: 2+ Years || Published 200+ Guides || Mainly Covers Reviews And Guides

 Related Articles